seyong/csc428A2Starter/README.md

 ## Sending Feedback

-Read, play around with the code carefully to understand it first.
+Spend time reading, playing around with the code carefully to understand it first.
 If you have further questions, you can contact TAs at:
-Seyong Ha: seyongha@dgp.toronto.edu
+Seyong Ha: seyongha@dgp.toronto.edu,
 Mingming Fan: mfan@dgp.toronto.edu